kleinbottle/swanlotus/README.md

 ## Building on Netlify

-[Netlify](https://www.netlify.com/) uses the [Ubuntu 20.04 LTS Focal Fossa](https://releases.ubuntu.com/20.04/) image to build this site.
+[Netlify](https://www.netlify.com/) currently uses the [Ubuntu 20.04 LTS Focal Fossa](https://releases.ubuntu.com/20.04/) image to build this site.
 The latest version of Python on this image is 3.8, so we have set the Python version in `runtime.txt` accordingly.
 More information about the available packages and their versions are available [here](https://github.com/netlify/build-image/blob/focal/included_software.md).

 We always want to use the latest version of Pandoc and the [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) filter.
 These packages may be unavailable or outdated on the image.
 The Netlify community suggested specifying the pandoc and pandoc-crossref packages in a `Brewfile.netlify` file, which will instruct the builder to download these packages from [Homebrew](https://brew.sh/) and install them on the image.
 This feature has been released as an Alpha and may change significantly in the future.